PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 ### API compatibility {#api}

-There are no differences in how most of the Kubernetes APIs work for Windows.
+There are no differences in how most of the PlaidCloud APIs work for Windows.
 The subtleties around what's different come down to differences in the OS and container runtime.
 In certain situations, some properties on workload resources were designed under the assumption that they would be implemented on Linux, and fail to run on Windows.